Opioid epidemic in the United States: 2010s to present (increase in fentanyl)

 Fentanyl has surpassed heroin as a killer in several locales: in all of 2014 the CDC identified 998 fatal fentanyl overdoses in Ohio, which is the same number of deaths recorded in just the first five months of 2015.
 The US Attorney for the Northern District of Ohio stated:

 One of the truly terrifying things is the pills are pressed and dyed to look like oxycodone.
 If you are using oxycodone and take fentanyl not knowing it is fentanyl, that is an overdose waiting to happen.
 Each of those pills is a potential overdose death.

 In 2016, the medical news site STAT reported that while Mexican cartels are the main source of heroin smuggled into the US, Chinese suppliers provide both raw fentanyl and the machinery necessary for its production.
 In Southern California, a home-operated drug lab with six pill presses was uncovered by federal agents; each machine was capable of producing thousands of pills an hour.

 Overdoses involving fentanyl have greatly contributed to the havoc caused by the opioid epidemic.
 In New Hampshire, two thirds of the fatal drug overdoses involved fentanyl, and most do not know that they are taking fentanyl.
 In 2017, a cluster of fentanyl overdoses in Florida was found to be caused by street sales of fentanyl pills sold as Xanax.
 According to the DEA, 1 kg of fentanyl can be bought in China for $3,000 to $5,000, and then smuggled into the United States by mail or Mexican drug cartels to generate over $1.5 million in revenue.
 The profitability of this drug has led dealers to adulterate other drugs with fentanyl without the knowledge of the drug user.

 In 2022, the FDA warned, that xylazine, an animal tranquilizer, is increasingly being detected in heroin and illicit fentanyl.
+A study on rats focusing on the lethal effects of xylazine-fentanyl mixtures compared to fentanyl’s side effects on its own, found that the mixtures disrupted for an extended period of time, the hyperoxic phase that increases oxygen levels in the central nervous system.
+This is due to xylazine’s role in the mixture as an agonist to Alpha-2 adrenoceptors, found in blood vessels’ smooth muscle cells; the adulterant lessens vascular tone and causes muscular atonia, ensuring decreased chance of recovery following brain oxygen deprivation.

 One study found that, although relatively uncommon, "the presence of fentanyl in the stimulant supply increased significantly between 2011 and 2016, with the greatest increases occurring between 2015—2016; the presence of these products was concentrated in the U.S. Northeast."